hsiaoyu-chou/markdown-cv/index.md

 ## Experience
 `Dec.
 2017 to Present`
 __TenMax ADTech Lab Co., LTD__
--__Software Engineer__
+- __Software Engineer__
 - Develop and maintain a demand-side platform (DSP) of real-time bidding eco-system
-    - Implement bidding strategies, improve bidding flow and predict performance
-    - Design a scalable infrastructure and monitor service status
-    - Collect events and generate reports
+    - *Implement bidding strategies, improve bidding flow and predict performance.
+Design a scalable infrastructure and monitor service status.
+Collect events and generate reports*
 - Design and develop integration solutions for Oracle Eloqua
-    - Provide marketing tools like sending SMS and LINE messages and track the engagements
+    - *Provide marketing tools like sending SMS and LINE messages and track the engagements.*
-- Design and develop a customer data platform which
+- Design and develop a customer data platform
-    - Collecting audiences from online and offline
-    - Segment audiences with customized rules
+    - *Collecting audiences from online and offline.
+Segment audiences with customized rules.*

 `Jan.
 2015 to Aug.
 2016`
 __CacaFly Intl.
 Media__
--__Internship__
+- __Internship__
 - Researching and developing a cross-media advertising platform
 - Developing an advertisement performance report generating application
 - Developing a product feed generating application